-- B.35.
-It is estimated that amongst the 800,000 indigenous inhabitants of Colombia approximately 82 distinct ethnic groups live in some 334 designated Indian reserves.
+- B.20 It is estimated that amongst the 800,000 indigenous inhabitants of Colombia approximately 82 distinct ethnic groups live in some 334 designated Indian reserves.
 Although the Constitution gives special recognition to the fundamental rights of the indigenous people, members of these groups suffer discrimination in that they have traditionally been relegated to the margins of society [3a].
-The rights of indigenous people are protected by the Office of Indigenous Affairs.
+The Office of Indigenous Affairs protects the rights of indigenous people.
 The indigenous people are able to follow their cultural and religious customs, educate their children in traditional dialects and men are exempt from military service.
 They are, however, generally underprivileged and they suffer disproportionately from the internal armed conflict.
-They come under attack in disputes over land ownership and the security forces often accuse them of involvement with drugs traffickers and guerrilla groups [3a]. - B.36.
-Members of indigenous communities continued to be victims of all sides in the internal conflict, and a number of them were killed.
-In August 1998, the national human rights Ombudsman stated in his annual report that the indigenous communities most affected by extrajudicial killings during 1996-97 were the Zenu, the Embera-Katio, the Paez, the Koreguaje, the Los Pastos and the Pijao.
-In 1997 alone, 63 indigenous leaders and 13 other indigenous community members were killed and 3 disappeared.
-[3d] In September 2001, for instance, 7 members of an indigenous group were killed and 19 wounded in a land dispute between the Paez and Guambiano tribes, in Cauca province.
+They come under attack in disputes over land ownership and the security forces often accuse them of involvement with drugs traffickers and guerrilla groups [3a]. - B.21 Members of indigenous communities continued to be victims of all sides in the internal conflict and a number of them were killed.
+The UNHCR reported that 10 indigenous leaders were killed between January and August.
+[3i] The UNHCR also criticised both the paramilitary and FARC threats against indigenous communities and characterised the government investigation of human rights violations against indigenous groups as insufficient.
+[3i] - B.22 The National Indigenous Association of Colombia (ONIC) claimed that "the country's indigenous communities were being wiped out by state abandonment, violence, armed groups, drug trafficking, forced displacement and the exploitation of their ancestral lands.
+[18ca] For example, in May leaders of Arhuacos people told the press that they fear civil war could destroy their tribe as they become caught in the crossfire between the FARC and the AUC.
+[3i] - B.23 ONIC reported widespread cases in which members of indigenous communities, particularly in Putumayo, are forbidden to leave their community without either paramilitary or FARC permission, in which paramilitaries have blockaded communities, or in which indigenous people returning from urban areas are accused by guerrillas of being paramilitary collaborators.
+[3i] In September 2001, for instance, 7 members of an indigenous group were killed and 19 wounded in a land dispute between the Paez and Guambiano tribes, in Cauca province.
 [11cc]